morphar/chatty-gpt/README.md

 Using Web Components alone, will only work for modern browsers, so you might as well go Framework shopping, if you need to support any browser, that is no longer supported by their creators (e.g. Internet Explorer, older Chrome, Safari, etc.).

 ## TODO
- - [ ] When something happens in the chat view, that concerns e.g. the left menu, it should dispatch an event
+ - [ ] Currently, chats in the menu isn't ordered by create time - they should be
- - [ ] Index should call update() on left-menu, when there's relevant events from e.g. chat-view
  - [ ] Add an abort controller to the OpenAI calls
  - [ ] Should "Return" send the message?
  - [ ] Minus icon is missing, when expanding "Advanced settings" in "Create a new chat"